lukeed/vegemite/readme.md

 Action handlers can be thought of as "producers" or "reducers" – they are functions that, when matched, are invoked to help create a new state.

 Action handlers belong to a specific event and are assigned via `on()`.
 Multiple handlers may exist for a single event topic.
 When this is the case, the list of handlers will be executed in the order that they were assigned.
-This allows handlers to access previous handlers' results and use those as part of its own computation.
+This allows handlers to access previous handlers' results and use those as part of its own computation, if desired.

 Every handler receives the current `state` as its first parameter and then any `eventData` that was sent to the event (via `dispatch()`).
-Handlers may return a new `state` object or they may choose to mutate the `state` and forgo a return entirely.
+Handlers may return a new `state` object or they may choose to mutate the `state` in place and forgo a return entirely.
 A `Promise` may also be returned that resolves either to a new state or to a mutation.

 ```ts
 type Handler<T, X> = (state: T, eventData: X) => Promise<T | void> | T | void;
 ```

-While an event's handlers are running (dubbed the "dispatch chain"), you are free to mutate the `state` and `eventData` object _as much as you'd like_ &mdash; mutations have no effect on the instance's actual state!
-Once the "dispatch chain" has resolved (aka, _all_ handlers have completed), Vegemite will promote the final `state` object as its new actual state (via `set(state, event)`).
+While an event's handlers are running (dubbed the "dispatch chain"), you are free to mutate the `state` and `eventData` object _as much as you'd like_ &mdash; mutations have no effect on the instance's actual state during this time!
+Once the "dispatch chain" has resolved (aka, _all_ handlers have completed), Vegemite will promote the chain's final `state` object as the instance's new actual state (via `set(state, event)`).

 At this point, the instance's state has been updated, which means `ctx.state` will reflect the current changes.
 Additionally, any [subscribers](#subscribers) (via `listen()`) are enqueued for action.